KoffeinFlummi/armake2/README.md

 ### Performance

-Performance should be equal or better than `armake1` depending on modification makeup and environment.
+Performance should be equal or better than `armake` depending on modification makeup and environment.
 More is done in-memory, reducing disk I/O at the expense of memory usage.
 Especially during binarization, less copies are performed, resulting in much faster builds for asset-heavy modifications or users without SSDs.

 #### BWMod build benchmarks